tum-pbs/pbdl-dataset/README.md

 # Installation
-With this command, you can install the package directly from GitHub:
+With this command, you can install the package:
 ```
 pip install pbdl
 ```